EntelectChallenge/2018-TowerDefence/starter-bots/ReadMe.md

 1. Can compile on any system and is in running order (Should not produce any errors when executing).
 1. Reads in the arguments from the game engine.
 1. Reads in the `state.json` file and parses that to a structure supported in your language.
+   * The configurations for buildings including cost, health, construction time, damage given, energy generated, map width, map height etc. must be read from the state file.
+It SHOULD NOT be hardcoded in your starter bot.
+1. If there is a row that is under attack, and you have enough energy for a wall, build a wall at a random unoccupied location on that row.
+   * A row is under attack if: there is an enemy Attack unit on the row, and NO ally Defence buildings on that row.
+1. Else if you have enough energy for the most expensive building, build a random building type at a random unoccupied location.
+1. If you can't do one of the above two, save energy until you have enough for the most expensive building.